STREAM 3: Digital Health

 Lecturer, Entrepreneur, Board Member, HSE (eHealth Ireland Committee) and Board Member, GMIT Innovation Hubs

-This session will provide an overview of the range of applications that are now being implemented in Ireland, evidence on their contribution and the possibilities for further development and roll-out of technology-supported care to meet the challenges facing our health and social care services.
-Kevin has led a range of Irish and international policy, implementation and evaluation studies in these areas.
+eMental Health and Telemental Health are particularly promising areas of innovation in digital health.
+This session will provide an overview of the range of technology-supported applications that are now being implemented in Ireland and internationally, based on Kevin’s work in a number of Irish and European initiatives.
+It will also discuss evidence on their contribution and value, and the possibilities for further development and roll-out of technology-supported care to meet the challenges facing the Irish mental healthcare and support system.

 Director, The Work Research Centre